matthewyingtao/gatsbyPortfolio/data/posts/clipboard-manager/part1.md

 I'll be documenting my progress though these devlogs and explain some of the decisions I make along the way.

-To set up the Tauri project with SvelteKit, I followed [this guide](https://medium.com/@cazanator/tauri-with-standard-svelte-or-sveltekit-ad7f103c37e7) by Dan Casler.
+To set up the Tauri project with Svelte, I followed [this guide](https://medium.com/@cazanator/tauri-with-standard-svelte-or-sveltekit-ad7f103c37e7) by Dan Casler.

 So far, after only around 30 minutes, I've implemented a core functionality: pasting.